-The Maranatha Symphonic Band, under the direction of Dr. Rick Townsend since 1996, is a 48-member, all-student group that performs a broad selection of band literature, including sacred and secular classics.
+The Maranatha Symphonic Band, under the direction of Dr. David Brown, is a group of approximately forty that performs a broad selection of band literature, including sacred and secular classics.

-The band performs at campus events, including the triennial All Campus Bedtime Story, a local children’s concert, and several chapels for the entire Maranatha community, including patriotic Religious Liberty Day chapel, a popular Christmas chapel, and a worshipful and moving Good Friday Chapel in the spring.
-The band also tours, performing 15-20 concerts in schools and churches across the nation each year.
+The band performs at campus events and several chapels for the entire Maranatha community, including patriotic Religious Liberty Day chapel, a popular Christmas chapel, and a worshipful and moving Good Friday Chapel in the spring.
+The band also tours, performing 12-15 concerts in schools and churches across the nation each year.

 The Band has three separate recordings available for purchase at the Maranatha Bookstore.

 - Tidings of Comfort, Tidings of Joy, a two-disc Christmas CD including works by the symphonic band and the percussion ensemble.

 - An American Salute, an inspiring collection of sacred and patriotic band works.